-Upcoming Accounting Pronouncements:
+Recent Accounting Pronouncements:

 In June 2017, the GASB issued Statement No. 87, Leases ("GASB 87"), which addresses accounting and financial reporting for leases by governments.
 This statement requires recognition of certain lease assets and liabilities for leases that are currently classified as operating leases and recognized as inflows of resources or outflows of resources.
 GASB 87 establishes the lessee's requirement to recognize a lease liability and an intangible right-to-use lease asset.
-GASB 87 will be effective for the Authority for the fiscal year ending September 30, 2023.
-The Authority is currently assessing the impact of GASB 87 on its financial statements.
+GASB 87 became effective for the Authority for the fiscal year ending September 30, 2022 but did not have a significant impact on its financial statements.